About Karen

 Karen considers herself a Naturalized Citizen of New Orleans.
 And every New Orleanian has a story to tell.

 The written word has always been an important component of her creative lifestyle.
 She blends this creativity with a decades-long dedication to volunteerism focused on improving lives and community.
-Her company, Alane Design, will be celebrating 35 years of continuous business, providing interior design consultation for residential, historic restoration and commercial clients.
-Her interior design work has won regional awards and has appeared in local and national publications.
+Her company, Alane Design, enjoyed 37 years of continuous business, providing interior design consultation for residential, historic restoration and commercial clients before she decided to retire in August of 2024.
+Her interior design work won regional awards and appeared in local and national publications.
+It was a great adventure, but now, the focus is on WRITING!